common-workflow-language/user_guide/_episodes/02-1st-example.md

 no permanent output.
 CWL documents are written in [JSON][json] or [YAML][yaml-homepage], or a mix of the two.
 We will use YAML throughout this guide.
-If you are not familiar with this markup language, you may find it helpful to refer to
+If you are not familiar with YAML, you may find it helpful to refer to
 [this quick tutorial for the subset of YAML used in CWL](/yaml).